Compton, California: History

 In 1890, a series of votes were held by the residents of Compton, with the aim of shedding significant portions of the city.
 By the end of the year, Compton was down to only eighty acres of land, with five remaining voters residing within that territory.
 Due to the limited number of people able to fill positions within the city government, Compton effectively ceased to exist as a functioning city.
 By 1906, lawyers Emmett Wilson and E.T.
 Sherer filed suits to nullify the 1890 elections, which in turn restored Compton to a size of 600 acres.
 Compton was reborn, with elections held to fill open positions.

 The ample residential lots of Richland Farms gave residents enough space to raise a family, and food to feed them, along with building a barn, and caring for livestock.
 The farms attracted the black families who had begun migrating from the rural South in the 1950s, and there they found their 'home away from home'.
 Compton could not support large-scale agricultural business, but it did give the residents the opportunity to work the land for their families.

 The 1920s saw the opening of the Compton Airport.
 Compton Junior College was founded and city officials moved to a new City Hall on Alameda Street.
 On March 10, 1933, a destructive earthquake caused many casualties: schools were destroyed and there was major damage to the central business district.
 While it would eventually be home to a large black population, in 1930 there was only one black resident.

 From the 1920s through the early 1940s, the Compton area was home to a sizable Japanese American population, a large proportion of whom were farmers.
 Shortly after President Roosevelt issued Executive Order 9066 in February 1942, Compton residents of Japanese descent were forcibly removed from their homes and interned for the duration of World War II.
-Most were initially detained at the Santa Anita Assembly Center; they were later transferred to and incarcerated at Manzanar and other internment centres, called "Relocation Centers."
+Most were initially detained at the Santa Anita Assembly Center; they were later transferred to and incarcerated at Manzanar and other internment centers, called "Relocation Centers."

 In the 1950s, middle-class black families began moving into the area, mostly on the west side.
 Compton grew quickly throughout the decade.
-One reason for this was Compton was close to Watts, where there was an established black population.
+This is partially due to its proximity to Watts, where there was an established black population.
 The eastern side of the city was predominantly white until the 1970s.
 Despite being located in the middle of a major metropolitan area, thanks to the legacy of Griffith D. Compton, there still remains one small pocket of agriculture from its earliest years.